saadeghi/daisyui/src/docs/src/routes/(docs)/components/theme-controller/+page.svelte.md

 ]}"
 />

 <Translate text="Theme Controller changes the theme using CSS only.
-You can then use JS to save the input state in server or localStorege if you want it to persist on page refresh. <br/>Here's a React example to save checkbox state in local storate:" />
+You can then use JS to save the input state in the server or localStorage if you want it to persist on page refresh. <br/>Here's a React example to save checkbox state in local storage:" />
 <a href="https://stackblitz.com/edit/react-checkbox-localstorage?file=src%2FApp.js" rel="nofollow, noreferrer" target="_blank" class="link">Stackblitz</a>

 <Component title="Theme Controller using a toggle" >